baumannzone/entucasa/src/about/README.md

 > SPANISH DINING DELIVERY

 **En tu Casa** was created by Chef Javier and Maria.
 A couple from Madrid, Spain who chose to make Whistler their home over 8 years ago.
-After a year preparing Spanish dishes for Whistlerites, they have to decided to expand their menu to include more Mediterranean-inspired cuisine.
+After a year preparing Spanish dishes for Whistlerites, they have decided to expand their menu to include more Mediterranean-inspired cuisine.
-Bringing their families’ recipes, Spain's gastronomic tradition, and Mediterranean flavours to Whistler — at affordable prices.
+Bringing their families’ recipes, Spain's gastronomic tradition to Whistler — at affordable prices.